List of Hollyoaks characters introduced in 2011: Declan Brady

 Declan Brady, played by Jay Duffy, first appeared on 2 August 2011.
 Declan is the son of Brendan (Emmett J. Scanlan) and Eileen Brady (Rachel Doherty).
 Of his son's casting, Keith Duffy said "They were looking for an Irish guy in Hollyoaks.
 They rang Duffy up, he went to London, did an audition, did a screen test, they called him back and they gave him the job."
-Duffy said that he did not expect to secure the role because it was a real audition and he hadn't got much acting experience.
+Duffy said that he did not expect to secure the role because it was a real audition and he had not had much acting experience.
 He was initially signed to appear in a small number of episodes.
+He made his last appearance on 18 December 2012.

 Duffy described Declan as "an ordinary lad form Dublin, a school kid".
-Declan is visiting his father for a couple of weeks, Duffy said the visit is "all about him getting to know his dad" because "he doesn't know his dad very well at all".
+Declan is visiting his father for a couple of weeks; Duffy said the visit is "all about him getting to know his dad" because "he doesn't know his dad very well at all".
 Declan is happy to see his father, he has always wanted "to chill out with him" but it is "pretty awkward" because they know so little about each other.
 The visit is also about whether or not Brendan will inform his son about his sexuality.
 Duffy also revealed that he was happy to be working with Scanlan and loved "every minute" of his time filming.

 After Duffy departed on-screen, Bronagh Waugh who plays Declan's aunt, Cheryl Brady said that she was keen for Duffy to reprise his role because he was popular with female viewers.
 It was later announced that Duffy would be returning to filming for another stint.
 Keith Duffy said that Hollyoaks were happy with his son's performance.
 They tried to convince Keith to let his son leave school and they would fund a private tutor in turn for making him a permanent cast member.
 However, Keith felt that Duffy was not ready to leave school and work full-time with adults.
 Keith did grant him permission to film during school holidays and revealed that Duffy was filming in Liverpool for ten days.